for healthy, happy, easier to manage puppies.

 Great resources for training your puppy!

-Obviously, any collar and leash will work, but here are our recommended sizes for your puppy once they reach adulthood.
+Obviously, any collar and leash will work, but here are our recommended sizes for your puppy.
 This dog training book is a wonderful, easy to follow, well illustrated guide for teaching your puppy all sorts of fun tricks!
 Your puppy is old enough to start learning tricks as soon as you get him home.

 Cesar Millan DVDs are a fantastic resource for learning the basics of being the "leader of your pack" which is imperative to really successful dog training.
 But now we'd simply suggest signing up for a month or two of "Disney Plus" for full access to all the Dog Whisperer episodes.
 And yes, this squirt bottle is here on purpose and a fantastic tool for discouraging barking and quickly reminding your puppy what he should not be chewing on.
 Obviously, you can find a good squirt bottle cheaper elsewhere, so shop freely!

 Toys and tools our puppies love to keep their busy brains fulfilled!

 Potty training time!
 We recommend outdoor training, but through the night for the first few weeks or for the extremely cold days in winter, peepads can be helpful.
 Without a "pad holder", puppies tend to play with and rip up their peepads.
 Even with the holder, some puppies will still figure out how to do this and the ensuing mess should be an encouragement to stick to outdoor training, but still lovely in a pinch!
 Hang a bell similar to this one from your door and help your puppy ring it each time he goes out.
 In no time, he'll be using the bell to signal you on his own.
 When you do have an "accident", a spray such as this is wonderful to have on hand to completely eliminate the scent left behind as any remaining smell would encourage puppy to repeatedly use the same area.
 We use a "pooper-scooper" similar to this one around our grass yards.
 However, the one we buy is $25 at Pisces or Petsmart.
 It's a handy tool for clean disposal, without bending over, for use on short grass or cement.